 Help in the house

-Depending on your interests, you can learn about childcare, Down syndrome and special needs, gardening, English language, Norwegian culture and society, permaculture, and all the ups and downs of family life and running a household and guest house...
+Depending on your interests, you can learn about all the ups and downs of family life and the logistics of running a household and guest house; childcare, Down syndrome and special needs; gardening and permaculture; English language, and Norwegian culture and society...
 You can expect to meet other travellers from around the world.
-You can hike, explore, ski, play piano or chess, read, garden, sew, play with kids.
-And do and learn many other things :)
+You can hike, explore, ski, play piano or chess, read, garden, sew, play with kids, and do and learn many other things :)

-I can host one or two people much of the time.
+I can host one, two or more volunteers most of the time.
 The main tasks are along the lines of maintaining the daily routines - with kids, activities, pets...
-In addition to the regular tasks, I am sorting through clothes, toys, and random belongings and clearing the house as much as possible!
-I am still painting, decorating, tidying, making changes and repairs.
+In addition to the regular tasks, I am constantly sorting through clothes, toys, and random belongings and clearing the house as much as possible, as well as painting, decorating, tidying, and making changes and repairs.

-In general, I welcome single or couple volunteers who would like to stay for a long time - one month, several months or longer, preferably not less than two weeks.
+In general, I welcome single, couple or friend volunteers, who would like to stay for a long time - one month, several months or longer, preferably not less than two weeks.
 Short stays are possible, but if you are looking for a long stay, I will be especially happy to hear from you.

-You should be enthusiastic about kids, and know that you enjoy spending time and communicating with them.
-Living with five energetic and sometimes uncooperative kids can be very tiring!
+You should be enthusiastic about kids, and enjoy spending time and communicating with them.
+Living with five energetic and sometimes (often!) uncooperative kids can be very tiring!
 The main household tasks I need help with are: